June 8, 2020

 Garamond is a classical font type for many printed books.
 Print designers consider it as one of the best options, thanks to its timeless look and good readability.
 We’re convinced Garamond is suitable for adding an antique nuance to a website or blog.

-The font came from the idea of an English sculptor who was influenced by monument and memorial lettering.
+The font came from the idea of an English sculptor who was influenced by monuments and memorial lettering.
 The formal characteristics encouraged Penguin Classics and the University of Pennsylvania to feature Perpetua in their publications.
 All in all, an educational or informational page can definitely benefit from this HTML font.

 MacOS X ships with Monaco, a monospace family member, for the Terminal and Xcode.
 It features a distinctive design, which helps us tell similar-looking letters apart.
 Try Monaco on your website if you often write code and don’t want readers to be confused by even a single letter.